AguaClara/String-Digester/Report_Draft2.md

 ### Modified Experiments
 #### Experimental Apparatus
-Using the experimental setup described in the recreated experiment above, the team modified this with two pieces of pipe cut into quarter circles and glued onto the sides of the basin so the basin had downward sloping sides.
+Using the experimental setup described in the recreated experiment (mentioned above), the team modified the basin by attaching two plastic arcs.
+This was done by slicing pieces of plastic pipe into quarters to create arcs and glueing the arcs onto the sides of the basin so that the basin had downward sloping sides.
 To ensure the basin was watertight, glue was applied to all the seams.
 To keep the strings vertical when wrapped around the setup, a flat rectangle of acrylic was taped to the bar at bottom of the setup.
 This modified experiment was conducted in order to observe whether a gradual slope would help the water flow down onto the strings rather then straight down off the sides of the basin.
-This experiment was conducted in a similar way that the recreated experiment (above) was conducted in.
+This experiment was conducted in a similar way that the recreated experiment (mentioned above) was conducted in.
 A pump was used to regulate the flow of water into the basin.
 The team experimented with different flow rates and observed how water flowed or did not flow down the various strings.

 The same four strings (wire, cable, twine, and nylon string) were used in this experiment.
 Since the cable was lubricated, the team washed it with soap and water before testing in hopes that this would make it less hydrophobic.
 The twine was also untwisted and tested as a secondary modification to the experiment.